California AB 1305 Disclosure

 Note:

-- 2023 offsetting claims have been externally validated and independently assured.
-For further details, please refer to the 2023 Non-Financial Report.
+- 2024 offsetting claims have been externally validated and independently assured.
+For further details, please refer to the 2024 In-house ecology update.

 - Offset information is available back to 2012, please contact Deutsche Bank for further details.

-- Statements on Deutsche Bank websites concerning carbon dioxide or greenhouse gases are determined to be accurate or accomplished, and how interim progress toward such goals is measured can be accessed within Deutsche Bank’s Transition Plan and 2023 Non-Financial Report.
+- Statements on Deutsche Bank websites concerning carbon dioxide or greenhouse gases are determined to be accurate or accomplished, and how interim progress toward such goals is measured can be accessed within Deutsche Bank’s Transition Plan and 2024 In-house ecology update.